preethamks2016/FetchDataTest/README.md

 - We would need to setup a build and deploy pipeline.
 For example Jenkins can be used to build, compile and push the executable/jar to some repository.
 Deployment can be done using scripting tools such as ansible, chef, puppet to copy the executables to the VMs and run them.
 Additionally the VMs would need to have the prerequisites installed which can again be done using ansible scripts.
 We could also dockerise the application and deploy it on a Kubernetes cluster.
-- A better suited approach would to write a spark application and deploy our application on a Spark cluster.
+- Another approach would be to write a spark application and deploy on a Spark cluster.
 This would require setting up a spark cluster and submitting your application using spark-submit.
 We'll need to provide the path to the JAR file and any additional configuration options the application requires.

 What other components would you want to add to make this production ready?